yoozzeek/company-x-test-task-1/README.md

 because whatever framework or library we use for auth service the observability as well as security is critical.

+After installation and start http server will be listening at http://127.0.0.1:3000.

+All routes available with `/v1` prefix and follow Rest API spec.
+So final handlers be at these urls:
+* `/v1/auth/login`: Authorizes user and returns JWT token.
+* `/v1/auth/register`: Creates user with email and password.
+* `/v1/users`: Returns list of all users if request has valid jwt token.

 ## Installation
 The app requires you have `Postgres` database installed and running.
 Obviously, we'll use docker compose for development and tests for simplicity.